Which place is cheaper, Prague or Beijing?

 Beijing usually gets less rain in October than Prague.
 Beijing gets 19 mm (0.7 in) of rain, while Prague receives 42 mm (1.7 in) of rain this time of the year.

 Both Prague and Beijing are popular destinations to visit in the winter with plenty of activities.
 Many visitors come to Beijing in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Prague for the museums, the shopping scene, and the cuisine during these months.

 Prague can be very cold during winter.
 Beijing can get quite cold in the winter.
 In the winter, Beijing is much colder than Prague.
-Typically, the winter temperatures in Beijing in January are around -4°C (26°F), and Prague is about 1°C (33°F).
+Typically, the winter temperatures in Beijing in January average around -4°C (26°F), and Prague averages at about 1°C (33°F).

 The sun comes out a lot this time of the year in Beijing.
 Beijing usually receives more sunshine than Prague during winter.
 Beijing gets 201 hours of sunny skies, while Prague receives 49 hours of full sun in the winter.

 In January, Beijing usually receives less rain than Prague.
 Beijing gets 3 mm (0.1 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.